CARTAvis/carta-controller/README.md

 ## Dependencies

 To allow the server to serve CARTA sessions, you must give it access to an executable CARTA backend, which can be either a compiled executable or a container.
 If you want to use a non-standard version of the CARTA frontend, you must also build it, and adjust the server configuration to point to it.
-You should use the `v1.4.0-rc.0` tag of [`carta-backend`](https://github.com/CARTAvis/carta-backend).
+You should use the `v1.4.0` tag of [`carta-backend`](https://github.com/CARTAvis/carta-backend).

 By default, the server runs on port 8000.
 It should be run behind a proxy, so that it can be accessed via HTTP and HTTPS.

 MongoDB is required for storing user preferences, layouts and (in the near future) server metrics.
 You also need a working [NodeJS LTS](https://github.com/nvm-sh/nvm#long-term-support) installation with NPM.
 Use `npm install` to install all Node dependencies.

+## Installation

+The CARTA server can be installed from NPM by simply running `npm install -g carta-node-server`.
+To run the server, run `carta-node-server`.

+You can also install the server from GitHub by cloning this repository, running `npm install` and then `npm run start`.

 ## Authentication support